12 of My Favorite Amazing European Cities

 I’ve stayed in the Latin Quarter and in Le Marais and enjoyed both for different reasons.

-And I’d definitely stay for a month.
+And I’d definitely love to stay for a month.

 That’s how much this non-city gal loves Paris.